So Many No. 1 Hits!

-This is a compilation album of Paul's greatest chart hits post-Beatles breakup that was released the 22 of November of 1978.
+This is a compilation album of Paul's greatest chart hits post-Beatles breakup that was released on the 22nd of November of 1978.
 While the title says "Paul McCartney and Wings," I'm sure you will have noticed that they aren't all Wings songs.
 However, while "Uncle Albert/Admiral Halsey" and "Another Day" may not technically be Wings songs, they are from that era that is usually considered, if nothing more, "Wings friendly."

 |The tea party at Uncle Albert's house|

 Let me explain.

 Paul has said "Uncle Albert" is his actual uncle, and he should know.
-No reason not to believe that, it is the perfect prosaic explanation.
+No reason not to believe that as it is the perfect prosaic explanation.
 As in "Let 'Em In," Paul had a habit of including his family members' names in some of his high-profile songs.
 So, case closed?
 Maybe, maybe not.

 Why pick that name and that uncle, and why all the disjointed references in the song?
 Beatles' songs were famous for having hidden references in them that repaid close study.
 "Uncle Albert/Admiral Halsey" had been written during the Beatles years.